Compliance with the Clean Fuel Regulations

 - Compliance Category 3: Supplying fuel or energy to advanced vehicle technology (e.g., electricity or hydrogen in vehicles).

-The Regulations will complement other climate policies and investments, including the price on carbon pollution, methane regulations, the forthcoming oil and gas emissions cap, and the recently announced carbon capture, utilization and storage (CCUS) investment tax credit.
+The Regulations complement other climate policies and investments, including the price on carbon pollution, methane regulations, the forthcoming oil and gas emissions cap, and the recently announced carbon capture, utilization and storage (CCUS) investment tax credit.

 Regulations and supporting documents